Ransomware in Healthcare: The Application Threat Vector

 The convenience of online access to patient portals through electronic health record (EHR) systems and the ability to make payments online is table stakes.

 This has not gone unnoticed by bad actors.
-As described in an article in Healthcare IT News, Silk Typhoon is a Chinese state-sponsored hacking organization that targets various sectors, including healthcare and hospitals.
-The threat actors disrupted supply chains and posed significant threats to critical infrastructure by exploiting vulnerabilities in cloud applications to gain unauthorized access to sensitive data.
+Threat actors disrupt supply chains and pose significant threats to critical infrastructure by exploiting vulnerabilities in cloud applications to gain unauthorized access to sensitive data.

 According to Forrester predictions, half of the top 10 U.S. health insurers will use AI to bolster member advocacy.
 Epic, a trailblazer in the space, notes that one in four patients would be concerned if their health system was not using AI.
 Given that AI ecosystems are connected via APIs, and their underlying software supply chains include components that extend across hybrid and multicloud environments, AI will further risk exposure and increase security hacking incidents, such as vulnerability exploitation and business logic abuse via bots and malicious automation.
 These same risks apply to natural language processing (NLP) interfaces exposed to patients and providers to improve customer experiences and streamline care through generative AI.